Skip to Content

 • Present perfect: She has needed extra help with her studies.

-Grammar Note: Need as a Main Verb vs. Modal Verb
+Grammar Note: Need as a Main Verb vs. a Modal Verb

-The verb need can act in two different ways:
+The verb need can function in two different ways, and this is where many learners get confused.

 • Example: He needed to buy groceries before dinner.

-Need as a Modal Verb (less common, formal/old-fashioned)
+Need as a Modal Verb (formal, mainly British English)

-• Example: He need not come to the office yesterday. (rare usage, more naturally said: He didn’t need to come to the office.)
+• ❌ Incorrect: He need not come to the office yesterday.

-For everyday English, learners should focus on using needed as the standard past tense.
+For everyday English, learners should mainly focus on need as a main verb.

 Common Mistakes with the Past Tense of Need